kjk/fofou/readme.md

 ## Installation

-You need to compile the code and run on a server.
-I use Linux (Ubuntu).
+You probably want to run it on a server (I use Ubuntu) but when testing you can run it on Mac.

+You need to create `config.json` (see `sample_config.json` for example).

+Since login system uses Twitter OAuth, you need to get token and secret from https://dev.twitter.com/ and set AdminTwitterUser to your Twitter handle (this is the user who is the admin of the forum).

+To ensure encryption of cookies, you need to set random CookieAuthKeyHexStr and CookieEncrKeyHexStr.
+The easies way is to leave them blank and new random values will be printed to stdout.

+Look at `scripts/run.sh` to see how to compile and run the forum.

+## Deployment

+When you want to run the code in production, you probably want to deploy it to a server.

-You can take a look at fabfile.py (Fabric deployment script) for an example on how to do it.
+You can take a look at `fabfile.py` (Fabric deployment script) for an example on how to do automate deployments.

-You need to modify/add forum definition in forums directory.

 ## Design philosophy